Type Ia supernova Hubble diagram with near-infrared and optical observations: SNe Ia as standardizable candles

-Another set of more realistic simulations based on the LCs of the GOLD SN sample were also performed.
-The peak magnitudes estimated from the full LC fits were assumed to be the "true" SN peak magnitudes.
-Then two points were randomly drawn from each LC , one from the points within 3 days from the NIR maximum, and another one from the points taken later than phase +4 days.
-The selected points were fitted with the method for under-sampled LCs, and the weighted mean and RMS of the difference from the "true" peak magnitudes was computed.
+The previous simulations do not include the uncertainties from the optical LC fitting.
+Thus, a set of more realistic simulations based on the LCs of the GOLD SN sample were also performed.
+Two points were randomly drawn from each LC, one from the data within 3 days from the NIR maximum, and another one from the data taken later that 4 days after $t_{B_\mathrm{max}}$.
+The selected points were fitted with the method for under-sampled LCs, and the weighted mean and RMS of the difference from the peak magnitudes estimated from the full LC fits was computed.
 The mean values were in all cases close to zero indicating that the LC under-sampling does not lead to bias of the estimated peak magnitudes.
 The weighted scatter for the points close to maximum was $\sim0.025$ mag in both bands.
-The scatter increases considerably with the points obtained after phase +4 days: 0.11 mag in $J$ and and 0.07 mag in $H$.

-Based on the results of the simulations the literature sample with under-sampled LCs was split into to groups (i) SILVER with the SNe that have observations within 2-3 days from the expected time of the NIR maximum light, and (ii) BRONZE with the remaining objects.
+The scatter increases considerably with the points obtained after phase +4 days: 0.11 mag in $J$ and 0.07 mag in $H$.
+Based on the results of the simulations the literature sample with under-sampled LCs was split into two groups (i) SILVER with the SNe that have observations within two to three days from the expected time of the NIR maximum light, and (ii) BRONZE with the remaining objects.
 Table~\ref{t:sample_stat} shows statistics of the NIR SNe samples.

+\citet{2012MNRAS.425.1007B} and \citet{2014ApJ...784..105W} also performed simulations to estimate the uncertainties from under-sampling the NIR LCs.
+Although these authors used different approaches from ours, the conclusions was similar - with prior information from optical LCs, under-sampled NIR LCs can provide accurate enough peak magnitudes to be useful in cosmology.